NonameMedia/firescript/README.md

-FireScript
+Firescript
 ==========

-FireScript is a language which gets transpiled into Javascript.
+Firescript is a language which gets transpiled into Javascript.
 A language which uses indention for block scoping, dynamic typing, lesser code to write.
-FireScript output is valid Javascript.
+Firescript output is valid Javascript.

 Syntax
 ------